 The new Engineering Centre of Excellence in Arrow Road, Redditch run by specialist training provider, Midland Group Training Services (MGTS) provides a dedicated local facility to ensure that young people within the area can be trained to provide the engineering skills that local companies require.
 Read more.

-While this funding has now been successfully spent, if you are interested in recruiting an apprentice contact the Worcestershire Training Providers Association for further information, including the training frameworks available and help with costs http://worcsapprenticeships.org.uk/
+If you are interested in recruiting an apprentice contact Beth Newton, Employment Engagement Co-ordinator at Kidderminster College on 01562 820811.
+Alternatively contact the Worcestershire Training Providers Association for further information, including the training frameworks available and help with costs http://worcsapprenticeships.org.uk/

 For Bromsgrove and Redditch businesses and residents, there is an Apprenticeship Support Scheme open to businesses and Redditch enabling them to take on an apprentice of any age.
 Priority will be given to applications from companies in manufacturing, digital/creative and IT, life and health sciences, construction, logistics’ leisure and tourism and the grant should be applied for before the apprentice has been appointed.